Discovering Spatial Correlations of Earth Observations for weather forecasting by using Graph Structure Learning

 \section{Conclusion}

 This study proposes a novel STGNN model that employs structure learning to improve the performance of atmospheric state estimation by discovering dynamically changing spatial correlations between NWP grid points and meteorological observations.
 The proposed model outperformed the existing STGNN models, and this underpins the effectiveness of structure learning for spatial correlations between meteorological data, which dynamically change.
 From the experimental results, we found that structure learning significantly contributes to the accuracy of atmospheric state estimation.
 Also, the proposed model slightly outperformed the SOTA STGNN models employing structure learning, while we merely use GCN as graph encoder.
-This result could come from that we regulate changes in graph structures by considering physical distances in structure learning.
+This improvement can be attributed to the fact that we regulate changes in graph structures by considering physical distances in structure learning.
+Importantly, the ability to integrate multi-source observations within a unified framework contributes to the robustness and generalizability of our model across diverse atmospheric variables.
 In further research, we will focus on expanding the model to discover both spatial and temporal correlations.